anon-blue/anon.blue/README.txt

                            hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 hhhhhhhhhhh
-               This page is 91 chara
+               This page is 91 characters wide.
 1234567890`~!@#$%^&*()-=_+qwertyuiopasdfghjklzxcvbnm,./[]\;'QWERTYUIOPASDFGHJKLZ
 XCVBNM<>?:"{}|